rcrowther/vala-mode2/README.rst

     (add-to-list 'load-path "/path/to/vala-mode2/")
     (require 'vala-mode2)

-   Note that the load path line must point to the directory - the search will not probe recursively.
+   Note that the load-path string element must point to the directory - the search will not probe recursively.

 There is no way known to the author of loading local directory contents into EMACS interfaces and/or the packaging system.
 Even when manually loaded, the results will not appear in ``M-x package-list-packages``.